cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Details for round one are described in {{frost-round-one}}, and details for round two are described in {{frost-round-two}}.
 The final Aggregation step is described in
 {{frost-aggregation}}.

+FROST assumes that all inputs to each round, especially those of which are received over the network, are validated before use.
+In particular, this means that any value of type Element or Scalar is deserialized using DeserializeElement and DeserializeScalar, respectively, as these functions perform the necessary input validation steps.

 FROST assumes reliable message delivery between the Coordinator and signing participants in order for the protocol to complete.
 An attacker masquerading as another participant